cerebral-legacy/cerebral-addons/README.md

 import merge from 'cerebral-addons/merge';
 ```

-## Operators
+## Getters/Setters

-In place of the data paths, cerebral-addons supports operators.
-There are two types of operators,
-a getter operator and a setter operator.
-If either of these operators is detected to by async
+cerebral-operators supports custom getter and setter functions in place of strings.
+If either of these
-(indicated by the returning of a promise) then the addon must be marked as async in the chain and
+functions is detected to by async (indicated by the returning of a promise) then the addon must be marked
-subsequently define success and error paths.
+as async in the chain and subsequently define success and error paths.

 ### getters